RaspberryPiFoundation/scratch-curriculum/en-GB/dodgeball/index.md

 + Finally, add code to your laser, so that the 'hit' message is broadcast when the laser touches your character.
 This code will be the same as the code you added to your ball sprite.

-	You don't need to add any more code to your character - they already know what to do when they get hit!
+	You don't need to add any more code to your character - it already knows what to do when it is hit!

 + Test out your game to see if you can get past the laser.
 Change the `wait` {.blockcontrol} times in your code if the lasers are too easy or too hard.